scammi/MedPass/README.md

 - [ ] It will be taken to a page that uses stellar viewer to access the hash
 - [x] Information is downloaded from IPFS and displayed.

-Work need to be done on the stellar client side.
+Work is needs to be done on the stellar client side.

 #### View